nestofbirbs/sstv-p5-demo/README.md

 # SSTV Encoding for p5.js

-This project demonstrates how to encode images created with p5.js into [Slow Scan Television](https://en.wikipedia.org/wiki/Slow-scan_television) (SSTV) audio signals.
+This project demonstrates how to encode images created with [p5.js](https://p5js.org/) into [Slow Scan Television](https://en.wikipedia.org/wiki/Slow-scan_television) (SSTV) audio signals.

+[p5.js](https://p5js.org/) is a friendly tool for learning how to code and make code-based art.
+It is inspired by Processing, but is written in Javascript and runs in the browser.

-SSTV is a method of transmitting static images via radio waves, used mainly by [amateur radio operators](https://en.wikipedia.org/wiki/Amateur_radio_operator).
+[Slow Scan Television](https://en.wikipedia.org/wiki/Slow-scan_television) (SSTV) is a method of transmitting static images via radio waves, used mainly by [amateur radio operators](https://en.wikipedia.org/wiki/Amateur_radio_operator).

+> [!NOTE]
-This project is heavily based on the amazing [Web-SSTV](https://github.com/CKegel/Web-SSTV/) by Christian Kegel.
+> This project is heavily based on the amazing [Web-SSTV](https://github.com/CKegel/Web-SSTV/) by Christian Kegel.
 Please support the official release.

 ## Features
 - Encode the p5.js canvas into an SSTV audio signal